WilliamQLiu/williamqliu.github.io/_posts/2020-08-13-aws-iam-identity-and-access-management.md

 or a third party identity provider.

 When do you use this?
 We might create an AWS IAM role for engineers with a `Principal` of `Federated` through the SAML provider OKTA.
 The action would be to `sts:AssumeRoleWithSAML`.
+See 'sts' for details below.

 ### AWS Service Role